Gluten Free Brookies

 For the Brownies

-• Butter: This recipe calls for one stick of butter.
-I recommend unsalted, but you can use salted butter and simply omit any added salt later on.
+• Butter: I recommend using unsalted butter in this brookies recipe, but you can use salted and simply omit any added salt later on if you like.

 • Chocolate Chips: Choose a good quality variety of semisweet chocolate chips, as you’ll need them for the brownie and cookie layers.
 For the brownie layer, you could also use chopped semisweet chocolate.
 Avoid milk chocolate chips, as these don’t melt down as easily.